"Would a just God send good people

 your father.
 Because your father is a good judge who needs to uphold justice, he

 confirms your penalty of death.
 But then, as you start to panic, your father

 rises from the bench, walks down to you, takes off the judge's robe, and tells you that because he loves you, he will take

 upon himself your death penalty so that you can be spared, and he does.

-and Jesus was the only one capable of absorbing the force of that collision.
+1) - was the only one qualified and able to absorb the impact of that collision.

 The Bible says that people who are "good" as defined by God go to

 Bible verses about Heaven), and the rest of us go to hell